meg-gutshall/flatiron-curriculum-notes/13-javascript/javascript-curriculum-tree.md

 │       └── Fetch Lab
 └── Advanced Testing
     ├── Testing Refresher
-    │   └── Intro to Mocha
+    │   └── Intro to Mocha Lab
     ├── Testing with Spies
     └── Testing with Mocks and Stubs
 ```